World Heritage Listed Lord Howe Island

 - Transport to photographic locations around the island

-- Fully-cooked breakfasts including coffee/tea (except on last morning)
+- Fully-cooked scrumptious breakfasts including coffee/tea (except on last morning)

-- Flights to and from Lord Howe island (from Sydney)
+- Flights to and from Lord Howe Island

 - Any extra personal expenses (extra hot drinks, alcohol etc)